mans1995/MVCGameRPG/README.md

 - Enter to interact with doors and loot
 - X to attack or use a potion
 - 1, 2 and 3 to select an inventory category
-- C to swith the currently used item<
+- C to swith the currently used item
 - E to buy an item in the shop
 - R to throw an item
-- ESC to access the menu (where you can load/save/quit)
+- ESC to access the menu (where you can load/save/quit the game)